bitcoin-sv/spv-wallet-docs/spv-wallet-js-client/README.md

   }
   ```

-* ### Get Transactions
+### Get Transactions

-  This method return all transactions for xpub which was given during bux client creation.
+This method return all transactions for xpub which was given during SPV Wallet JS Client creation.

   ```bash
   await userClient.GetTransactions({}, {}, {})
     .then((result) => {